EnricoMi/publish-unit-test-result-action/README.md

 The created test result check has failure state if any test fails or test errors occur.
 This behaviour can be configured via `fail_on`, which defaults to `test failures`.
-When set to `never` the check state is always `success`, unless there are no test files which results in `neutral` state.
+When set to `nothing` the check state is always `success`, unless there are no test files which results in `neutral` state.
-Set to `errors` the check state only fails on test errors.
+When set to `errors` the check state only fails on test errors.

 In the rare situation that your workflow builds and tests the actual commit, rather than the merge commit provided by GitHub via `GITHUB_SHA`, you can configure the action via `pull_request_build`.